firstake/local-barbershop/README.md

 *  Clone repository

+*  Open `server` directory in terminal and run `npm install`, then `npm run server`

-*  Open project directory in terminal and run `npm install`
+*  Open `client` directory in separate terminal and run `npm install`, then `npm run client-dev`

-*  When installation completed, run `npm run dev`.
-The project will start automatically, including the server.
+*  Your default browser will automatically navigate to http://localhost:3000/